Why shouldn’t I just take medication?

 What if I am feeling suicidal, or worried that my loved one is thinking about committing suicide?

 Suicide is a true medical emergency.
 Please seek immediate assistance.
-Call 911, go to your nearest emergency room or contact the National Suicide Prevention Line at 1-800-273-8255.
-You can use the Crisis Text Line by texting “Go” to 74174
+Call 911, go to your nearest emergency room or contact the National Suicide Prevention Line at 988.
+You can also use the Crisis Text Line by texting 988

 Will the information I share in therapy be kept private?

 The Good Life Center for Mental Health has the highest regard for the safety and security of our clients’ information.
 We comply with state and federal rules and regulations regarding patient confidentiality.
-Please visit our “getting started” page, under the subheading “client forms – HIPAA Privacy Note,” to learn more about our confidentiality policies.
+Please visit our “Notice of Privacy Practices” page under the “Practice Information” heading to learn more about our confidentiality policies.

 Who will be providing treatment?

 We currently have a clinical psychologist and clinical social worker providing services to clients.
-Both are licensed in New Jersey to provide mental health services and have experience working with clients dealing with a wide variety of mental health difficulties.
+Both are licensed in New Jersey and New York to provide mental health services and have experience working with clients dealing with a wide variety of mental health difficulties.

-Please visit our “About” page, under the subheading “Our therapists” to learn more about our clinicians and their credentials.
+Please visit our “Our Providers” page under the heading “About” to learn more about our clinicians and their credentials.

 What services do you provide?

-We provide empirically-supported treatments for difficulties commonly experienced by children, adolescents and adults.
-Please explore the service tab on this site or contact us at (908) 956–7880 or email@example.com for more information.
+We provide empirically-supported treatments for difficulties commonly experienced.
+Please explore the “Our Services” tab on this site or contact us at (908) 956–7880 or [email protected] for more information.

 Who can benefit from your services?